 Residents need to take all reasonable steps to ensure that their waste is disposed of properly.
 If you get someone else to remove your waste, you need to check that the person that is removing your waste is authorised to take it.
 If you are not sure whether someone is authorised you can check this with your local Environment Agency office or check online.

-The Environmental Inspectors can ask for transfer notes for the waste, a fixed penalty notice can be issued for £300 or £5,000 if the matter is taken to the Magistrates court.
+The Environmental Inspectors can ask for transfer notes for the waste which, if not produced can result in a £5,000 fine if the matter is taken to the Magistrates court.